-How to insure you and the trick-or-treaters have a good time
+How to ensure you and the trick-or-treaters have a good time

 ▪ Have your candy as close as possible to the front door to make it easier to distribute.

-▪ It is perfectly acceptable to sit inside your garage, or outside your front door on your porch,to distribute candy as long as the children can readily see where they need to go.
+▪ It is perfectly acceptable to sit inside your garage, or outside your front door on your porch to distribute candy, as long as the children can readily see where they need to go.

-▪ Purchase only candy which is wrapped or boxed, like Milk Duds.
+▪ Purchase only candy that is wrapped or boxed, like Milk Duds.

 ▪ Be cognizant of the fact that many children have peanut allergies.
 Therefore, if you purchase candy containing peanuts, be sure to keep that candy in a separate container.
 Although children who have that type of allergy should remember to tell you, be safe and ask: “Is anyone allergic to peanuts?”